-Links Orientation during the time of COVID-19 is a series of virtual experiences and 1:1 support that will aid you in your transition to CWU.
-There will be oppotunities for you to meet other new students, learn about university resources and receive priority registration for fall quarter classes.
+Links Orientation is a series of experiences and 1:1 support that will aid you in your transition to CWU.
+There will be opportunities for you to meet other new students, learn about university resources and receive priority registration for fall quarter classes.

 Wildcat Wednesdays are live events hosted most Wednesdays from 12:00 - 1:00 p.m.
 During Wildcat Wednesdays, Orientation and Transition Programs partner with students and CWU campus resources on topics that will assist you in your transition to Central!
 Check your email or this website each week for the topic for the following week.
 View our previous Wildcat Wednesdays on our homepage!

 Welcome Week will help you feel at home at Central.
 You will continue to build connections with other students, become familiar with campus, gain wellness strategies, and learn about CWU procedures, expectations, and how to contribute to the community.
 We want to help prepare you for a successful academic experience.
 In addition to many fun activities, there will be several valuable educational sessions and workshops.